-- For more information go to the SSHRC website.
+- For more information go to the specific web links above.

 For aboriginal students mainly (but not exclusively), especially for those with an interest in aboriginal health issues, there is possible funding from Aboriginal Capacity and Developmental Research Environments (ACADRE).
 It is quite a simple application process, with no actual "forms" per se.
 There is no actual requirement to be of Aboriginal descent as an applicant, just an interest in conducting Aboriginal health related research and some kind of involvement with the community.
 Application deadline: March 1st.

 Detailed and current information for graduate applicants seeking graduate studentships may be found on the Faculty of Graduate Studies web site under Funding and Awards.

 Graduate departments' information on awards and bursaries for the can be found on the Faculty of Architecture Award Database.

 For Faculty of Architecture students, certain awards deserve to be singled out from the overall awards data base: